oracle-livelabs/database/kubernetes-for-oracledbas/deploy-oraoperator/deploy-oraoperator.md

 ## Task 1: Kubernetes Resources

 Kubernetes has built-in resources, or API endpoints, that usually represent a collection of concrete objects on the cluster.
-You've already looked at a few of them in the [Explore The Cluster](?lab=ExploreTheCluster) Lab including nodes, namespaces, pods, and services.
+You've already looked at a few of them in previous labs including *nodes*, *namespaces*, *pods*, and *services*.

-Take a look at the built-in resources available in your cluster.
+Take a look at the built-in resources available in your cluster:

-In Cloud Shell:

 ```bash
 <copy>